What is the outlook for those with sarcoidosis?

-Over time, sarcoidosis can cause damage and scarring in the affected parts of your body.
-In the lungs this can cause you to feel more and more out of breath.
-If sarcoidosis is diagnosed early, it may be possible to manage it to minimise damage or scarring to the affected area.
+Over time, sarcoidosis can cause scarring and damage in the affected parts of your body.
+In the lungs, this will make you will feel more and more out of breath.
+If diagnosed early, it may be possible to treat sarcoidosis to minimise damage or scarring.

 Most people who have long-term sarcoidosis eventually improve and can have an active life.
-But in some cases, long-term sarcoidosis gets worse over many months or years.
-This can cause permanent damage to the affected parts of your body.
-Sadly, people can die from heart or lung sarcoidosis, but this is very rare.
+But in some cases, when long-term sarcoidosis gets worse over months or years, there can be permanent damage to the affected parts of the body.
+People with sarcoidosis that affects the heart or lungs can die from sarcoidosis, but this is rare.

 Further information and support

 You can call our helpline on 03000 030 555, where our friendly staff will be happy to talk to you about your concerns and answer your questions.